- University Offices

 Dean of Religious Life and of the Chapel, Murray-Dodge Hall, 8-7989.
 This office oversees the various campus ministries and other religious groups on campus, Hindu and Muslim life programs, the Religious Life Council, the Center for Jewish Life, the University Chapel, and a wide variety of social, educational, spiritual, and interfaith programs.
 The deans are available for conversation and counseling.

 Davis International Center, 87 Prospect Avenue, 1st Floor, 8-5006.
-The Davis International Center provides services and programs for Princeton’s more than 500 international undergraduates, as well as international graduate students, visiting scholars, and faculty and staff.
+(New location after 8/20/16 is 20 Washington Road.)
+The Davis International Center provides services and programs for Princeton's almost 600 international undergraduates, as well as international graduate students, visiting scholars, and faculty and staff.
 The center also helps to promote interaction between U.S. and international students and scholars and supports intercultural education and training.
 Services include: visa and immigration advising and document processing for students and scholars; intercultural educational and training programs; cultural adjustment resources; English conversation tutors; a host family program; an international spouse program; and annual orientations.
 The center serves as a clearinghouse of relevant information for international students, scholars, visitors, and University departments.
+Website: www.princeton.edu/davisic.

 Dean of Undergraduate Students, 313 West College, 8-3055.
 This office is responsible for student organizations and student agencies, residential life, extracurricular activities, Outdoor Action, the undergraduate discipline process, and certain special needs services for undergraduates.
-In addition, the office oversees the Fields Center, the Women’s Center, the LGBT Center, and Campus Club, a student social and programming space, Frist Campus Center programming, and also serves as the University’s liaison to the Prospect Avenue eating clubs.
+The office works closely with the Undergraduate Student Government and the class officers and supports Orientation and Commencement events.
+In addition, the office oversees Campus Club, a student social and programming space, Frist Campus Center programming, and also serves as the University's liaison to the Prospect Avenue eating clubs.
 This office is also responsible for coordinating undergraduate emergency and crisis response.
+Website: www.princeton.edu/odus.

 Office of Disability Services, 242 Frist Campus Center, 8-8840.
 The Office of Disability Services welcomes and supports undergraduate and graduate students with disabilities.
 The office offers a range of services to ensure equal access to the academic and co-curricular opportunities at Princeton.
 Through an interactive process, the office facilitates reasonable academic accommodations for registered students with disabilities.
 For more information, visit www.princeton.edu/ods.

-Office of International Programs (OIP), 36 University Place, Suite 350, 8-5524.
+Office of International Programs (OIP), 20 Washington Road, 8-5524.
 The Office of International Programs develops, promotes, and coordinates a range of international academic activities for Princeton undergraduates.
-Among the office’s responsibilities are advising students about opportunities for study abroad during the academic year and the summer, internships and work abroad, and fellowships.
+Among the office's responsibilities are advising students about opportunities for study abroad during the academic year and the summer, internships and work abroad, and fellowships.
 The Bridge Year Program, the Study Abroad Program, the International Internship Program, and Fellowships Advising are all administered through the OIP.
 Students who want to incorporate an international dimension into their undergraduate and/or postgraduate careers are encouraged to contact the office.
-For more information, visit the website.
+For more information, visit www.princeton.edu/oip.

 In a given year, approximately 80 percent of all undergraduate and graduate students receive services from UHS.
-Clinicians are available 24 hours a day, 7 days a week during the academic year, providing about 60,000 clinical encounters per year.
-UHS is highly regarded on campus.
-Data collected from the 2014 American College Health Association Patient Satisfaction Assessment Service’s ongoing surveys of UHS patients highlight that 97 percent of respondents are satisfied with their visits to UHS, and 97 percent would recommend UHS’ services to a fellow student.
+Clinicians are available 24 hours a day, 7 days a week during the academic year.
+Data collected from the 2015 American College Health Association Patient Satisfaction Assessment Service's ongoing surveys of UHS patients highlight that 92 percent of respondents were satisfied with their visits to UHS, and 90 percent would have recommended UHS' services to a fellow student.

 Health Promotion and Prevention Services, 8-4842.
-Professional health educators work collaboratively with members of the University community to promote an environment that fosters the development of healthy behaviors.
-A wide range of health issues are addressed, including nutrition, alcohol and other drug abuse, sexual health and relationship issues, stress, and mental health.
-Services include campus-wide wellness and prevention programs, workshops, the Janet C. Morgan Health and Wellness Library, and preventive mental health screenings.
-Peer health advisers are available for information and referral.
+Professional health educators work collaboratively with members of the University community to promote an environment that empowers healthy behaviors.
+A wide range of health issues are addressed, including nutrition, alcohol and other drug use, sexual health and healthy relationships, stress management, and mental health.
+Services include campus-wide wellness and prevention programs, workshops, and online resources.
+Peer Health Advisers (PHAs) are trained students who work to raise awareness, provide education, and serve as a resource for students on a wide variety of health topics.

 Sexual Health and Wellness (SHAW), 8-3141, is a division of the medical services offered at University Health Services.
 All services performed are confidential and include sexual health education, STI screening and treatment, contraception, pregnancy testing and information, and sexual and reproductive health care for all persons.